Join us for an all virtual line up of performances, film screenings, comedy, conversations and more.

 Other highlights of WOW include a special Teen Summit addressing the role of young women and girls in policy making, a special conversation centered around the artist and activist Hazel Scott and a closing night program of short films by women in speculative fiction, sci-fi, fantasy and folklore, curated by Apollo Film’s ImageNation’s Cocktails & Sol Cinema.

 Your festival pass includes access to all conversations, performances, panels and workshops on Saturday, March 20 and Sunday March 21.

-Lead support for the Apollo's 2021 Women of the World Festival provided by Citi and National Geographic with additional support from Comcast.
+The Apollo's 2021 Women of the World Festival is generously funded by Lead Sponsors Citi and National Geographic, Sponsor Audible, with additional support from Comcast

 WOW: Teen Summit